Learn what it means to be a “freethinker.” See why the world needs more people who can do this and how you can become one.

 A Freethinker Friendly Approved Environment

 What does it mean when something is approved?
-When people say something is approved, we think of things which have undergone testing to verify its legitimacy.
+When people say something is approved, we think of things that have undergone testing to verify their legitimacy.
 How do you determine if something is legitimate, valid, or true?

-Truth is the territory religion tries to call their own, the problem is most religions are based on misogynistic antiquated, outdated social standards.
+Truth is the territory religion is the problem.
+Most religions are based on patriarchal, misogynistic antiquated, outdated social standards which justify everything from gender discrimination to genocide.
 The freethinker rejects these stone age standards as a legitimate platform for a legitimate foundation of morality or spiritual truth.

-When you define a freethinker, here are attributes they display.
+When you define a freethinker, here are the attributes they display.

 2) A person who promotes processes for developing the virtues of the human spirit.

 Some say finding or becoming a person like this is impossible.
-If this is your conclusion, it means you are not willing to go beyond the boundaries of your current beliefs.
-Many are in this situation because they are under the influence of religious dogma.
+If this is your conclusion, you are unwilling to go beyond your current beliefs’ boundaries.
+Many are in this situation because they are influenced by religious dogma.
 The tools of self-hypnosis and group hypnosis used by religion create boundaries.
 A lot of people cannot cross these obstacles.

 Contributions to Society